joomcold/menu-maestro/README.md

 # menu-maestro
-The project is about a restaurant service demo uses Rails 7, Nuxt 3, PostgreSQL, and Docker
+The project is about a restaurant service demo that uses Rails 7, Nuxt 3, PostgreSQL, and Docker

 ## Setup
-Start by `docker-compose up -d` at root folder
+Start by `docker-compose up -d` at the root folder